rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 However this assumes that all of the chapters after Isaiah 39 were written to an audience in exile under Babylon.
 Isaiah 53 makes a clear prophecy with a unique "tone" that is clearly referring to Christ, and it refers to this "suffering servant" as if it had already happened.
 Christ did not arise or ascend during Babylonian exile.
 The audience for these sections of Isaiah is not specific to Babylonian exile.
-Very clearly the audience of Isaiah are universal.
+Very clearly the audience of Isaiah is universal.

-Imagine an Israelite in the 2nd centure BC reading these sections; it would be as difficult to understand as modern day interpretations of the Book of Revelation.
+Imagine an Israelite in the 2nd century BC reading these sections; it would be as difficult to understand as modern day interpretations of the Book of Revelation.
-Isaiah is clearly is referring to an unfulfilled prophecy, because at that point Israel was no longer under Babylonian rule, but the events in "Deutero Isaiah" had not yet occurred.
+Isaiah is clearly referring to an unfulfilled prophecy, because at that point Israel was no longer under Babylonian rule, but the events in "Deutero Isaiah" had not yet occurred.

 Importantly there are no ancient copies of Isaiah that stopped at Isaiah 39, which would be an abrupt and awkward stopping place in any age.
 The evidence points to the contrary, that what we call Isaiah 40-66 was present during the life of the prophet Isaiah.